TheHumbleJester/alliage-core/packages/lifecycle/README.md

 All you need is to implement the following methods:

 - `getEventHandlers()`: Returns the list of events you want your module to listen to and their corresponding listener.
-- `registerServices(serviceContainer: ServiceContainer)` _(optional)_: Allows your module to register service or set parameters in the service container.
+- `registerServices(serviceContainer: ServiceContainer, env: string)` _(optional)_: Allows your module to register service or set parameters in the service container.

 ```js
 import { AbstractLifeCycleAwareModule } from 'alliage-lifecycle/module';